Eddie Lee Sexton: Arrest and trials

 Eventually, the FBI issued a national arrest warrant for Eddie and Estella Sexton for unlawful flight to avoid prosecution.
 They were arrested in Florida on January 14, 1994 after authorities traced them by a Florida zip code on one of Sexton's self-produced videocassettes that was mailed to Attorney General Reno.

-The minor children were taken into custody while the adult Sexton children were released.
-Investigation and questioning would reveal that there were other crimes to be investigated, beyond the child abuse warrants for Eddie and Estella.
+The minor Sexton children were taken into custody while the adult children were released.
+Investigation and questioning would reveal that there were other crimes to be investigated beyond the child abuse warrants for Eddie and Estella.
 Pixie's daughters Dawn and Shasta both showed signs of repeated sexual abuse, and Dawn identified Willie and Scott Sexton as her abusers.
-Interviews uncovered the death of Skipper, which was first blamed on SIDS, though eventually Pixie took responsibility for the death.
+Interviews uncovered Skipper's death, which was first blamed on SIDS, though eventually Pixie took responsibility for it.

-The Sextons all initially insisted that Joel had departed for Ohio, but eventually Willie confessed to killing him at Eddie's command.
-Authorities found Skipper and Joel's bodies where they had been buried and unintentionally preserved in unusually good condition in the peat, similar to the bog bodies of northern Europe.
+All of the Sextons initially insisted that Joel had departed for Ohio, but eventually Willie confessed to killing him at Eddie's command.
+Authorities found the bodies of Skipper and Joel where they had been buried; they were unintentionally well-preserved in unusually good condition in peat, similar to the bog bodies of northern Europe.

-The investigation was exceptionally complex, headquartered in Hillsborough County, Florida but spanning several states and multiple jurisdictions.
+The investigation was exceptionally complex, headquartered in Hillsborough County, Florida, but spanning several states and multiple jurisdictions.
 Sexton's children were difficult to interview, giving evasive and contradictory answers and all displaying major psychiatric problems like psychotic breaks, PTSD, and vivid nightmares about their father.
-Machelle agreed to testify against her father, saying that she retracted her confession out of fear but now felt comfortable testifying since he was in custody.
-His adult daughter Sherri Crotto reported that he had impregnated her several years before doing the same to Pixie, and that her son was adopted by relatives.
+Machelle agreed to testify against her father, saying that she retracted her confession out of fear, but now felt comfortable testifying since he was in custody.
+His adult daughter Sherri Crotto reported that he had impregnated her several years before doing the same to Pixie, and that relatives had adopted her son.
 DNA testing confirmed with 99% likelihood that Eddie was the father of Pixie's daughters Dawn and Shasta.
-Authorities suspected Eddie may have also fathered Skipper, but opted against DNA testing for the sake of Joel's family: Joel was consistently reported to have adored and doted on Skipper and the two were buried in the same casket.
+Authorities suspected that he might have also fathered Skipper, but they opted against DNA testing for the sake of Joel's family: Joel was consistently reported to have adored Skipper and the two were buried in the same casket.

 Eventually, investigators came to believe that Eddie was the mastermind of the entire Sexton family.
 In February 1994, Pixie was charged with first-degree murder for killing Skipper.
 However, she was later allowed to plead guilty to manslaughter for Skipper's death, in exchange for testifying against her father.
 Adult son Scott agreed to testify against Eddie regarding the Hesser murder plot, while Willie agreed to testify regarding Joel Good’s murder.
-Willie was found to have a borderline mentally handicapped IQ and was functionally illiterate.
-He was further judged unfit to stand trial due to serious psychiatric problems and ordered to a mental health facility for treatment.
-His condition was stabilized, and Willie eventually testified.
+Willie was found to have a borderline mentally handicapped IQ (about 70) and was functionally illiterate.
+He was further judged unfit to stand trial due to serious psychiatric problems and was ordered to a mental-health facility for treatment.
+His condition was stabilized and he eventually testified.

 The first trial was for the murder plot against Ray Hesser.
 Eddie eventually accepted a plea bargain and was sentenced to 15 years for conspiracy to commit kidnapping and murder.